 Volunteer Centers of Washington

-501 Commons has been working with the Volunteer Centers of Washington to develop additional volunteer centers and to support existing centers.
+501 Commons has worked with the Volunteer Centers of Washington to develop additional volunteer centers and to support existing centers.
 This work has been funded through Serve Washington under a federal Volunteer Generation Fund grants.
-Another result of the grant is the Volunteer Washington Case for Community Volunteerism .
-Endorse the plan and help us grow volunteerism in Washington State.
+Another result of the grant is the Volunteer Washington Case for Community Volunteerism.

 501 Commons has a strong partnership with Washington Nonprofits, our state association of nonprofits.
 Members of Washington Nonprofits receive discounts on 501 Commons events.
 Washington Nonprofits works to make the nonprofit sector stronger by weaving us together; making our network more inclusive; bridging divides between people, organizations and sectors.
 We are a member and encourage you to join today!

 Washington Technology Industry Association

 The WTIA is the unifying voice for the technology community in Washington.
 We inform and motivate industry, education and government professionals to help attract and develop the talent required to make our region the leading technology community in the world.